FlipperPA/midi-writer/README.md

 Have fun!

-## Thank You
+## Contributors

-I'd like to mention the following people who have given feedback, bug fixes,  and suggestions on the library:
+* Timothy Allen: author of Python 3 re-write.
+* Mark C. Wirt: the original author of the excellent MIDIUtil package.

+Feedback, bug fixes, and suggestions:

 * Bram de Jong
 * Mike Reeves-McMillan